 Air quality action plan

-Developing an action plan will be further developed in the first half of 2020.
+The action plan will be further developed in the first half of 2020.
 This will include setting up a 'steering group' of people to identify measures that could be implemented to bring down pollution levels.
 Members of the group will usually include representatives from key departments within the council, such as environmental health and planning, together with officers from Gloucestershire County Council transport department and local councillors.
 Invitations for contributions to this steering group will be circulated in early 2020.

 The action plan is likely to be a detailed technical document which sets out existing and proposed actions to improve air quality.
 These action points may include the implementation of measures such as improved transport planning, pollution control technology and healthy living initiatives.